 Good morning, the emprire is not not not R*ssia ;)

-While China is innovating, educating its people snd uplifting them, Nigeria's "leaders" have their people in horrific schools, swimming in garbage, and in major cities that even feature many unpaved major roafs with potholes nearlyba metre deep.
-While chibe has a tech i dustry, in Nigeria there is hadly any decent internet access in many places, and they commmunicate on...Whatsapp.
+While China is innovating, educating its people and uplifting them, Nigeria's "leaders" have their people in horrific schools, swimming in garbage, and in major cities that even feature many unpaved major roads with potholes nearly a metre deep.
+While China has a derp domestic tech industry, in Nigeria there is hadly any decent internet access in many places, and they commmunicate on...Whatsapp.
 This is a nation that will NEVER lead Africa anywhere.
 Don't wait for that cavalry - it aint coming.
-Africa's independce will only be achieved desoite Nigeria, never because of it.

 That's what the AES has to cope with: sabotage from fellow Africans nearby.
 Same as the previous era of "scramble for Africa".